 Stephan Haggard

-Lawrence and Sallye Krause Professor of Korea-Pacific Studies at the School of Global Policy and Strategy at UC San Diego
+Distinguished Research Professor at the UC San Diego School of Global Policy and Strategy

-Stephan Haggard is the Lawrence and Sallye Krause Professor of Korea-Pacific Studies, director of the Korea-Pacific Program, and Distinguished Professor of political science at the School of Global Policy & Strategy at UC San Diego.
+Stephan Haggard is Distinguished Research Professor at the UC San Diego School of Global Policy and Strategy and serves as Research Director for Democracy and Global Governance at IGCC.
 He works on the political economy of developing countries, with a particular interest in Asia and the Korean peninsula.

 Haggard has written extensively on the political economy of North Korea with Marcus Noland, including Famine in North Korea: Markets, Aid, and Reform (2007), Witness to Transformation: Refugee Insights into North Korea (2011), and Hard Target: Sanctions, Inducements, and the Case of North Korea (2017).